 The Cape Town city bowl is the collective name for the prosperous and leafy suburbs of Gardens, Tamboerskloof and Oranjezicht close to the city centre.
 Steep streets of pretty 19th century villas wind up the lower slopes of Table Mountain towards the cable car.
 There's plenty of shopping streets on offer with fashionable bars and restaurants.

 The city bowl – lying between the city centre and Table Mountain - is ideal for people who enjoy city life.
-With plenty of cafés, delicatessens and interesting boutique shops within walking distance of your hotel.
 It’s home to many of Cape Town’s luxurious boutique hotels and guest lodges.
+With plenty of cafés, delis and interesting boutique shops within walking distance of your hotel.

 By and large, the area’s historic character means it’s not the place you’ll find massive swimming pools, palatial gardens or large car parks.
-What you will find is a choice of luxury boutique hotels such as Four Rosmead, Kensington Place, Welgelegen Guest House.
+Luxury boutique hotels in the Cape Town city bowl include Four Rosmead, Kensington Place, Welgelegen.
 The Three, as well as the Grande Dame of Cape Town, the Mount Nelson.

 It’s well situated to get to everywhere quickly.
-It’s only a 10 minutes drive to the V&A Waterfront and also a quick 10-15 minutes to the beaches of Camps Bay…
+It’s only a 10 minutes drive to the V&A Waterfront And yet it's also a quick 10-15 minutes to the beaches of Camps Bay.